 In those cases, if the first appearance judge determines there is probable cause for the arrest, the offender must continue to be detained without bond for up to 72 hours, pending a decision by the Florida Commission on Offender Review to issue a warrant charging the offender with violation of the conditions of release.

-Read more about first appearance hearings in Tampa, FL.
+Read more about first appearance hearings for domestic violence charges in Tampa, FL.